adaltas/node-each/readme.md

 ---------------------

 -   `sequential`
-    Parallel is `false`, default if no parallel mode is defined.
+    Parallel is `false` or set to `1`, default if no parallel mode is defined.
     Callbacks are chained meaning each callback is called once the previous callback is completed (after calling the `next` function argument).
 -   `parallel`